 Safety and understanding the desert is very important when exploring this area.
 It is important to understand the weather systems here and how they effect the area from the roads, to the big body of water and the canyons.
 If it has has rained recently (even a week ago) you may want to avoid going into any canyons.
-We have seen 40 ft sand walls be washed out of these canyons before within a few days span from rain.
-If there is harsh weather in the forecast, they highly recommend not going onto the lake with any boats because of the risk of flash flood and lightening.
+We have seen ten foot sand walls be washed out of these canyons before within a few days span from rain.
+If there is harsh weather in the forecast, it is highly recommended not going onto the lake with any boats because of the risk of flash flood and lightening.
 Also, when there are low water levels, there may be rock formations now visible and threatening to your boat if you are not aware of them or paying attention.

 So in short, yes it is safe to elope on Lake Powell.
-It is important to be able to flexible in your day or have a back up plan in the event that weather has made it unsafe.
+It is important to be able to flexible in your day in the event that weather has made it unsafe.